 February 4, 1968: King's "Drum Major Instinct" sermon, an adaptation of the 1952 homily ‘‘Drum-Major Instincts’’ by J. Wallace Hamilton, a well-known, liberal, white Methodist preacher.
 King encouraged his congregation to seek greatness, but to do so through service and love.
 King concluded the sermon by imagining his own funeral, downplaying his famous achievements and emphasizing his heart to do right.

-Scenic Lookout in Washington D.C., DC, United States
+Monument / Landmark in Washington DC, DC, United States

 March 31, 1968: "There can be no gainsaying of the fact that a great revolution is taking place in the world today.
 In a sense it is a triple revolution: that is, a technological revolution, with the impact of automation and cybernation; then there is a revolution in weaponry, with the emergence of atomic and nuclear weapons of warfare; then there is a human rights revolution, with the freedom explosion that is taking place all over the world."